georgemirandajr/Desktop-Shiny-Apps-for-LAC/README.md

     R_flags = '/SILENT'   # Install R
     )
 ```
+The above code should have created a `utils` folder and several files in your app folder.
+Calling `create_app` would normally create a library folder in your app directory, but __since you already have one with all your packages in it__ it does not need to create it or override it.
+Check this folder to make sure that all your packages are still there.

 There are other arguments and options and I suggest you use `?RInno::create_app` to read more about them.
 For example, you can include an installation of Google Chrome and specify that your app use Chrome as the default browser.

-Calling `create_app` would normally create a library folder in your app directory, but __since you already have one with all your packages in it__ it does not need to create it or override it.

 ### Step 3: Modify ensure.R and package_manager.R
 Download `ensure.R` and `package_manager.R` from this Github repo and copy/paste them into the `utils` folder that was created by `create_app()`.
 Remember, these scripts normally use an internet connection to download required packages, but because you already provided them in your own `library` folder, it does not need to go through this check.
 The modified versions of these scripts basically omit the `install.packages()` calls to prevent connectivity/authorization issues.

-### Step 4: Modify the Inno Setup Script (if necessary)
-Something funny happens to some file names that have `.` (periods) in them (e.g., `data.table`).
-For some reason, when `create_app` creates the Inno Setup Script (.iss) in your app folder, it may have removed any files with periods.
-So if you used `data.table` package (like I did), then all the associated file names with that package were changed to `datatable`.
-To overcome this, open the `.iss` file and find places where this might have happened and correct the names.
-This can be difficult to do manually, so I suggest starting with the package names and then any other files included in your app that have periods in their names.
-Use `Ctrl+H` to find and replace errors in the Inno Setup Script you might find.

-### Step 5: Compile
+### Step 4: Compile
 Before you compile, you can optionally change the `infobefore.txt` and `infoafter.txt` files, as well as the icons used in your app.
 RInno provides defaults, but feel free to change them.

 Once you're done modifying the Inno Setup Script and the package managing R scripts, you can compile using: